valflrt/leJardinier/README.md

 You can also use `npm run lint` to lint the code in `src/`:

+### Dockerfile

+To build the docker image you need to have docker installed.

+Run `docker build -t [tag of your choice] -f ./Dockerfile .` to build the image.

+_Note: For the docker build to success, you need to first follow the instructions in the Configuration section._

 ### Notes

 -   You need to have nodejs, npm and npx installed on your computer (npm and npx are usually automatically installed with nodejs)